shridharshini8524/VLSI-LAB-EXP-3/README.md

 AIM:

- To simulate and synthesis multiplier using Xilinx ISE.
+ To simulate and synthesis multiplier using Vivado.

 APPARATUS REQUIRED:

-Xilinx 14.7
-Spartan6 FPGA
+Vivado software

 **PROCEDURE:**